netbeez/bash-style-guide/bash-style-guide.md

 ```

 If you use this method, do **NOT** abuse `_RESULT_`.
 Treat it like a returned value.
 In other words, either ignore it or assign it immediately to something local directly below or beside the associated function call.
 Don't use it to hold a value for later.
 Global are bad, don't treat `_RESULT_` like one.

+### Best method?

+Method 2 is generally the best method.

+If you can't use Method 2, evaluate the other methods to use based on your use case.

+Where wouldn't you use Method 2?
+If you really, really need to send data to stdout.
+For example, Docker handles log streams from stdout and stderr.
+It would be a poor decision to redirect all logging to stderr inside a container.

 # Linting